 Policy on Responsible Sourcing and Supply Chain Compliance.

-The Company should recognizing that risks of significant adverse impacts which may be associated with extracting, trading, handling and exporting minerals from conflict-affected and high-risk areas, and recognizing that we have the responsibility to respect human rights and not contribute to conflict, we commit to adopt, widely disseminate and incorporate in contracts and/or agreements with suppliers the following policy on responsible sourcing of minerals from conflict-affected and high-risk areas, as representing a common reference for conflict-sensitive sourcing practices and suppliers’ risk awareness from the point of extraction until end user.
+The Company has complied RJC CoP and CoC standard and recognizing that risks of significant adverse impacts which may be associated with extracting, trading, handling and exporting minerals from conflict-affected and high-risk areas, and recognizing that we have the responsibility to respect human rights and not contribute to conflict, we commit to adopt, widely disseminate and incorporate in contracts and/or agreements with suppliers the following policy on responsible sourcing of minerals from conflict-affected and high-risk areas, as representing a common reference for conflict-sensitive sourcing practices and suppliers’ risk awareness from the point of extraction until end user.

 The company shall carry out due diligence at regular interval.
 The due diligence shall be carried out for all business partners especially for minerals and metals suppliers.

-The company shall adopt and communicate to their suppliers and the public a supply chain policy for sourcing gold and PGM from conflict-affected and high-risk areas.
+The company shall adopt and communicate to their suppliers and the public a supply chain policy for sourcing Gold, Silver and PGM from conflict-affected and high-risk areas.
 The company shall comply with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

-The company shall procure gold and platinum group metal from government approved banks or Responsible Jewellery Council Certified Supplier.
+The company shall procure gold, silver and platinum group metal from government approved banks or Responsible Jewellery Council Certified Supplier.
 The company shall complete the due diligence process prior to initiate business relationship.
 We only buy or sale diamonds that are fully compliant with Kimberly Process Certification Scheme.

 The company shall ensure that all of its respective activities are in line with the OECD Due Diligence Guidelines, The Responsible Jewellery Council Standard and as per Universal Declaration on Human Rights laid down by United Nations.